krzyzuj/AssetUtilities/README.md

 ## Features
 - Multiple packing modes defined in the config let you generate various texture combinations in a single pass.
+- Supports .exr files and 16bit grayscale (Requires OpenExr and Numpy).
 - Automatic organization: moves created and/or source maps into subdirectories to keep things tidy.
 - Flexible inputs: supports packing grayscale textures as well as extracting specific channels from RGB sources.
 - Validation & logging: checks for resolution mismatches, incorrect filenames, and missing maps, and logs any issues it finds.
 - Texture settings: applies the specified compression settings and sRGB flag to newly created textures.
 - Auto-repair options: can fill missing channels with default values and rescale mismatched textures when needed.

 ## Config
 &NewLine;